aaronprice/messenger/README.md

 In my opinion, services are only called after all data has been validated and persisted.

+I chose to stop development without implementing statistics because I believe enough has been implemented that you get a sense of the foundation that is being built.
+I am definitely looking forward to some feedback on the work, though.
+Likes, dislikes, etc.

+I see many areas in which this application could grow.
+It could very well be the foundation of an app like slack, with direct messaging, threads, emojies, mentions, etc.

 # Setup

 This project uses PostgreSQL database.
-So be sure to have that install before hand.
+So be sure to have that installed before hand.
 You can install it via homebrew as follows, then follow the instructions on the screen to start the service:
 ```bash
 $ brew install postgresql
 ```

-I also use [Puma-dev](https://github.com/puma/puma-dev) to get a .test domain for the app.
+I also use [Puma-dev](https://github.com/puma/puma-dev) to get a `.test` domain for the app.
 Install as follows, then follow the instructions on screen to setup.
 ```bash
 $ brew install puma-dev
 ```
+**NOTE:** Be sure to symlink the app directory into `~/.puma-dev/`

 Finally, I use [GraphQL IDE](https://github.com/andev-software/graphql-ide), to run queries.
 [Download](https://github.com/andev-software/graphql-ide/releases/download/v1.1.1/GraphQL.IDE.zip)